fastlane-community/xcov/README.md

 * `--skip_slack`: Add this flag to avoid publishing results on Slack (optional).

 ### [Fastlane](https://github.com/fastlane/fastlane/blob/master/docs/Actions.md)
-*Fastlane 1.61.0* includes *xCov* as a custom action.
+*Fastlane 1.61.0* includes *xcov* as a custom action.
 You can easily create your coverage reports as follows:
 ```ruby
 xcov(
   workspace: "YourWorkspace.xcworkspace",